the 5th Annual onWORD Conference

 Session Title: Will the Real King Manasseh Please Stand Up?

 Session Description: According to the book of Kings, Manasseh was the absolutely worst king of Judah bar none (2 Kings 21:1-18).
 He was so evil that despite the wonderful reforms of his grandson King Josiah, Judah’s fate was sealed because of “all that Manasseh had done to provoke [God] to anger” (2 Kings 23:26).
 The account in the book of Chronicles paints a very different picture of this Manasseh.
 While he starts off just as wicked, the book of Chronicles tells of his amazing repentance and transformation (2 Chronicles 33:1-20).
-The startling differences between these accounts of how to get levitra in canada Manasseh’s reign will be used in this session to explore the nature of ancient history writing and how today we may faithfully read the histories of Scripture.
+The startling differences between these accounts of Manasseh’s reign will be used in this session to explore the nature of ancient history writing and how today we may faithfully read the histories of Scripture.

 Bio: Tyler Williams is Lead Pastor at Greenfield Community Church in Edmonton.
 He taught Bible, theology, and biblical languages for over fifteen years at Taylor University College & Seminary and The King's University, Edmonton, and continues to teach adjunct at both institutions.
 Tyler completed his master’s degree at Regent College, Vancouver, and did doctoral studies in Hebrew Bible at the University of Toronto.
 He has published a number of scholarly studies, including articles and dictionary entries.
-Tyler has most recently co-edited a collection of essays on the book of Chronicles entitled, Chronicling the Chronicler: The Book of Chronicles and levitra sales in canada Early Second Temple Historiography (Eisenbrauns, 2013).
+Tyler has most recently co-edited a collection of essays on the book of Chronicles entitled, Chronicling the Chronicler: The Book of Chronicles and Early Second Temple Historiography (Eisenbrauns, 2013).
 Tyler will be teaching a course on the Book of Genesis at Taylor Seminary in January, titled "Creation and Covenant".